mark1bean/live-effect-functions-for-illustrator/README.md

 ## Why these functions?
 The pageItem.applyEffect method is difficult to use.
 It takes an XML string as its one parameter.
 And there is no official documentation for what the XMLs needs to contain to achieve the live effect.
 The knowledge of the XML string has been gleaned over years by many people, and passed on, often through the Adobe community forum.
 Finding the details can be laborious, and implementation can be a little painful.

-My aim with these functions is to hide away all that esoteric complication behind a neat and tidy api.
+My aim with these functions is to hide away all that esoteric complication behind a neat and tidy api, so to speak.

 ---
 ## Important note